 - When entering a venue that is anticipating or has a very large crowd at the front, it's safer not to be part of the first group of people going inside. - If the entrance to the venue is an open space, try to remain on the periphery or edge of the crowd instead of in the middle, so you can leave easily if needed. - Maintain adequate space between yourself and the people next to you. - Seek out emergency exits and medical security stations, and plan a potential escape route if necessary. - At indoor venues, check that exit doors aren't blocked.
-If they're blocked, notify staff to remove the items.
-Check that emergency exit doors can be pushed outward, not pulled inward. - Don't sit or stand on stages or bleachers that feel unstable, or if people are jumping on or pushing them.
+If they're blocked, notify staff to remove the items. - Don't sit or stand on stages or bleachers that feel unstable, or if people are jumping on or pushing them.
 Alert staff to the danger. - Be careful on wet, slippery terrain, especially when going down stairs.
 Use handrails or banisters, if available. - If you smell smoke or hear an alarm, don't panic.
 Leave promptly.
 Follow directions from security staff or emergency responders.